 The clearing of land and forests, and conversion into farms and ranches

-The use of synthetic fertilizers like nitrogen, phosphorus and potash fertilizers
+The use of synthetic fertilizers like nitrogen (that contain reactive nitrogen), phosphorus and potash fertilizers

 The use of synthetic pesticides and herbicides